CodeforLeipzig/lvz-viz/README.md

 # Usage

-First change directory to lvz-viz and startup backend with Maven or Gradle.
+Run the app with Maven or Gradle.

-    cd lvz-viz

 Apache Maven

     # build and run project as jar
     mvn package
     java -jar target/lvz-viz-*.jar